cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 cat wordpress-aws.yml
 ```

-Now upload this specific v1 release of "wordpress" to your BOSH.
-This will upload a big release.tgz to your BOSH.
+The BOSH doesn't know about our release yet.
+We need to upload it.
+This involves generating a gzipped tarball (release.tgz), uploading it, and then compiling the packages.
+In this example, the tarball contains the gzipped source for our 6 packages and the descriptions of the jobs.
+It totals about 63MB.

 ```
 $ bosh upload release
-$ bosh deployment wordpress-aws.yml
-$ bosh deployment wordpress-aws.yml
-Deployment set to '/private/tmp/microbosh/bosh-sample-release/wordpress-aws.yml'
 ```

+Uploading the release can be slow if you do it from your local home machine or your laptop on the train.
+63Mb never felt so slow.

-We're finally ready to deploy our environment release!
+Also slow is compiling packages and provisioning AWS VMs.
+And we're now ready to do that!
+We are finally ready to deploy our environment release!

 This will initially take some time.
 The process will initially require compilation of all the packages into binaries.
 It does this by booting dedicated VMs for performing compilation.

+TODO - how to reuse VMs for compilation

 By default, it boots a single VM per package to ensure a clean environment.
 On AWS using an m1.small, this means you'll pay 8c per package (the minimum hourly price).
+We have 6 packages.
+My 5 year old cannot do multiplication but my calculator can.
+That's 48c to compile your packages.

+Now tell the BOSH CLI which deployment we care about using `bosh deployment MANIFEST_FILE`.
+This is akin to `bosh target DIRECTOR` which tells BOSH CLI which director to focus on.
+BOSH CLI is optimized for your workflow - you'll be working on a single deployment/release on a single BOSH director.

 ```
+$ bosh deployment wordpress-aws.yml
+Deployment set to '/private/tmp/microbosh/bosh-sample-release/wordpress-aws.yml'
 $ bosh deploy
 Getting deployment properties from director...
 Unable to get properties list from director, trying without it...